Replacing the flexible brake hose on any Mercedes-Benz vehicle is a simple procedure.

 - If your brake pedal feels soft it is recommended to bleed the brake system for air using a Brake Fluid Bleeder pump.
 Start at the wheel furthest from the brake fluid reservoir which in most cases is the rear passenger side wheel.

-- Avoid loosing all of the brake fluid from the brake fluid reservoir as this may introduce air into the other brake lines and will require that you bleed all the lines.
+- Avoid losing all of the brake fluid from the brake fluid reservoir as this may introduce air into the other brake lines and will require that you bleed all the lines.

 - High temperatures can cause your Mercedes Benz brake lines to fail prematurely.